-This wrap’s filling – a surprising combination of almonds and walnuts seasoned with savory cumin, garlic powder, cayenne pepper and coriander – literally explodes with flavor.
+This wrap’s filling – a surprising combination of almonds and walnuts seasoned with savory cumin, garlic powder, cayenne pepper and coriander – explodes with flavor.
 Creamy avocados and sweet, crunchy carrot sticks add a delicious contrast.
 This recipe comes to us from Christy Morgan, who writes the blog The Blissful Chef.

 For the almond walnut filling: